Archibald Hamilton (bishop)

 Archibald Hamilton (c.
 1580 – 1659) was the fourth Anglican Archbishop of Cashel.

 Birth and origins

-Archibald was born about 1580 probably in Cochno, Dunbartonshire, Scotland, the second son of Claud Hamilton and his wife Margaret Betoun.
+Archibald was born around 1580 probably in Cochno, Dunbartonshire, Scotland, the second son of Claud Hamilton and his wife Margaret Betoun.
 His father was Laird of Cochno.
 His father's family was a cadet branch of the House of Hamilton founded by Walter fitz Gilbert of Cadzow.
 His mother was a daughter of Robert Betoun of Creich.

 Studies and marriages

 Hamilton studied at Glasgow University and obtained a MA in 1599.
 He stayed on, started teaching but also became minister in Paisley in 1610.
 He became a Doctor of Divinity (D.D.) in 1617.

 While still in Scotland he married his first wife, who probably was Alison Hay, who had been a nurse to Elizabeth, Queen of Bohemia.

 Later he married Anne Balfour of Burleigh, daughter of James Balfour, 1st Baron Balfour of Glenawley.

 He had four sons, and some of his descendants became established in the Swedish nobility.